 In 2018, a more colorful name for this new area of procrastination began to take root in China.
 In a post that spread rapidly on Twitter, journalist Daphne K. Lee reported learning a new term: revenge bedtime procrastination.

 An alternate translation, “retaliatory staying up late,” points to an underlying issue Lee cites as a common thread among many of those most likely to make a habit of this behavior: “People who don’t have much control over their daytime life refuse to sleep early in order to regain some sense of freedom during late-night hours.”

-The concept resonated with thousands of Chinese workers who replied to Lee’s tweet with reports of feeling robbed of a personal life and leisure time.
+This concept of having long hours at work and little time to oneself resonated with thousands of Chinese workers who replied to Lee’s tweet with reports of feeling robbed of a personal life and leisure time.
 Staying up late to eke out even a modicum of “me time” seemed to be a kind of quiet rebellion against China’s grueling but normalized 996 schedule –– working 9 a.m. to 9 p.m. six days a week.

-An increase in the number of people who have transitioned from office jobs to work-from-home has made the problem of sleep procrastination even more pronounced and widespread.
+An increase in the number of people who have transitioned from office jobs to work-from-home during the pandemic has made the problem of sleep procrastination even more pronounced and widespread.

-Lacking a predictable rhythm or consistent routines in your daily life can make it difficult to maintain a good nighttime routine and a regular bedtime.
+Lacking a predictable rhythm or consistent routines in your daily life can make it difficult to practice good sleep habits, maintain a regular bedtime, and get enough sleep.

-Because delaying sleep unnecessarily might be less of an explicit goal and more of an unconscious behavior, it should come as no surprise that pinpointing a single, definitive cause for sleep procrastination is hardly cut and dry.
-But it’s often a result of wanting to carve out time for yourself or have some control over your day when it’s been largely dictated by other responsibilities or a work-life imbalance.
+Because delaying sleep unnecessarily might be less of an explicit goal and more of an unconscious behavior, it should come as no surprise that pinpointing a single, definitive cause for bed procrastination is hardly cut and dry.
+What can seem on its face like a lack of self-control, can often be the result of wanting to carve out time for yourself or have some control over your day when it’s been largely dictated by other responsibilities or a work-life imbalance.